-The above chart doesn’t depict all the size just the most common sizes you may encounter.
-If you don’t have a vehicle which can haul a large size piece of wood you can have the hardware cut down the size of the wood.
+The above chart doesn’t depict all the sizes just the most common sizes you may encounter.
+If you don’t have a vehicle that can haul a large size piece of wood you can have the hardware cut down the size of the wood.

 Dimensional Wood – Dimensional wood is wood pre-cut down to project sizes.
 It mostly is the plywood and MDF types of wood.